chrisbag/backend-test-events/README.md

 - [ ] when an event is created on Google Calendar, it should be added to the Bunji App
 - [ ] when an event is update on Google Calendar, it shoulld be added to Bunji app
 - [ ] when an event is deleted on the google calendar, it shoumd be deleted on Bunji App

+3. Copy code to your github (or other) repository, create new branch and then a PR

 # Bunji Dummy App info